hot-glue-for-rails/hot-glue/README.md

 # Hot Glue

-Hot Glue is an evolution of the best of the admin-style scaffold builders of the 2010s ([activeadmin](https://github.com/activeadmin/activeadmin), [rails_admin](https://github.com/sferik/rails_admin), and [active_scaffold](https://github.com/activescaffold/active_scaffold) being the most popular of those).
-It harnesses the power of Rails 6, Turbo-Rails, and Hotwire to deliver a lightning fast experience.
+Hot Glue is a Rails scaffold builder for the Turbo era.
+It is an evolution of the admin-interface style scaffolding systems of the 2010s ([activeadmin](https://github.com/activeadmin/activeadmin), [rails_admin](https://github.com/sferik/rails_admin), and [active_scaffold](https://github.com/activescaffold/active_scaffold)).

-As well, its premise is a little different than the configuration-heavy admin interface toolkits.
+Using Turbo-Rails and Hotwire you get a lightning-fast out-of-the-box CRUD building experience.
+Every page displays only a list view: new and edit operations happen as 'edit-in-place', so the user never leaves the page.

 It will read your relationships and field types to generate your code for you, leaving you with a 'sourdough starter' to work from.
 If you modify the generated code, you're on your own if you want to preserve your changes and also re-generate scaffold after adding fields.

-It gives users full control over objects they 'own' and by default it spits out functionality giving access to all fields.
+By default, it generates code that gives users full control over objects they 'own' and by default it spits out functionality giving access to all fields.

 Hot Glue generates functionality that's quick and dirty.
 It let's you be crafty.
-As with a real glue gun, take care not to burn yourself while using it.
+As with a real hot glue gun, use with caution.

-* Build plug-and-play scaffolding mixing HAML and turbo_stream responses
+* Build plug-and-play scaffolding for any CRUD on any object
+* mixes HAML and turbo_stream responses
 * Everything edits-in-place (unless you use --big-edit, then it won't)
 * Automatically reads your ActiveRecord models and relationships (make them before building your scaffolding!)
 * Create-read-update-delete (CRUD) with pagination (one day: sorting & searching)